 Life beyond injury

-We have teamed up with other clients who have suffered catastrophic injuries to tell the stories of their cases and their life beyond injury.
+We have teamed up with other clients who have catastrophic injuries to tell the stories of their cases and their life beyond injury.
 We hope that by sharing these stories, newly injured people can see that with the right support they too can overcome adversity to lead full and active lives.

 Please visit the Life Beyond Injury webpages here.